On the decomposable semigroups and applications: Decomposable semigroups in some Statistical Models

 In Table \ref{tabla}, using \cite[Corollary 14]{OjVi2}, we complete the study on the uniqueness of the Markov bases for the examples that are decomposable in the database \cite{DataBase}.
 In addition, we collect the number of semigroups in the irreducible decomposition and the number of generators of each semigroup of the decomposition.

-It is noteworthy that using the decomposition obtained in Table \ref{tabla}, we lowered the time for computing the Markov bases of the ideals by more that 50\% .
-These times have been obtained using the program \verb"4ti2" (see \cite{4ti2}).
+It is noteworthy that using the decomposition obtained in Table \ref{tabla}, we lowered the time for computing the Markov bases of the ideals by more that 50\% using the program \verb"4ti2" (see \cite{4ti2}) for computing the Gr\"{o}bner bases.

-However, making the calculations with the library \verb"toric.lib" of \verb"Singular" (see \cite{Theis}), the improvement in the computation of Markov bases was more than significant.
-For instance for \verb"G161_bin", using its decomposition the Markov basis was done in three seconds and without using the decomposition we stopped the computation after $24$ hours with no result.

-\begin{remark} This paper can be applied to any finitely generated semigroup with zero element, cancellative (that is to say, if $m+n=m+n',$ with $m,n,n'\in S,$ then $n=n'$) and such that $S\cap (-S)=\{0\},$ since these semigroups are isomorphic to subsemigroups of an Abelian group (see \cite[Section 1]{BCMP} for further details). \end{remark}